onaio/who-adolescent-hqa/README.md

     source ./hacking/env-setup
     ```

-    If you don’t have pip installed in your version of Python, install pip (No harm running it if its aready installed):
+    If you don’t have pip installed in your version of Python, install pip (No harm running it if its already installed):

     ```
     sudo easy_install pip